aleshaleksey/fansys23/10-conditions-types.md

   - Only a character with a body can be possessed.
   - A body can be possessed by any number of spirits, but if the total level of the spirits exceeds twice the character's level, the character loses one SP dice per hour (and subsequently 1 HP per hour), until the body dies.
   - A possessed body acts normally, but is entirely under control of the currently active spirit and uses only the skills, abilities and CHA score of the currently active spirit.
+  - When a possessing entity uses the possessed body to perform an action that is against the possessed entity's nature, the possessed entity gains a chance to save against the domination.
+They also have a chance to save when they receive "light"[supernatural], "divine" or "entropic" damage.

 #### Dominated
 The mind of a dominated character is wholly under the control of an external force.